 Macy’s then takes the omnichannel shopping experience to the next level by integrating a seamless checkout experience.
 This means shoppers can access the Macy’s website or their app to order the product they’re looking at, and have it delivered to their home—or pay for it with Macy’s touchscreen self-checkout kiosk and walk right out of the store with their new item.

 Rich Media for Customers, Rich Data for Brands

-“We can track shopper behavior over time so that brands can examine campaign, creative, store locations, and regional performance,” said Sumner.
+“We can track shopper behavior over time so that brands can examine campaign, creative, store locations, and regional performance,” says Sumner.
 “There’s easy access to data about which products shoppers pick up most often, the total time the customer is engaged, and which products convert best to sales.”

 Perch relies on both Intel® NUC and Intel® RealSense™ technology to deliver innovative and immersive solutions in an affordable way that’s easily scalable.

-“We use computer vision to figure out what people are touching,” Sumner explained.
+“We use computer vision to figure out what people are touching,” Sumner explains.
 “These are highly sophisticated algorithms, and when the display ‘wakes up’ and activates a marketing application, we could have videos playing, a configurator running, an augmented-reality experience going.
-Having an integrated stack and a proven player from Intel® is really critical.
+Having an integrated stack and a proven player from Intel® is critical.
 Retail is a very chaotic environment; we needed something rugged and proven, so we’ve been really happy with the Intel architecture to base our platform on.”